taw00/howto/howto-install-wordpress-on-fedora.md

 # HowTo Install Wordpress on Fedora Linux, MariaDB, and Nginx

-> **Disclaimer:** This is a work in progress and fine-tuning of your wordpress deployment will be required.
+> **Disclaimer:** This is a work in progress and fine-tuning of your Wordpress deployment will be required.
 Please do your own due diligence and spend some time studying hardening your website, best practices for file and directory permissions, etc. etc.

 This document describes the minimum process for getting up and running with Wordpress on your own Fedora Linux system leveraging Nginx as your webserver and MariaDB (mysql) as the database.

 Though this document will get you up and running, there are a few things still left incomplete that I will add later.
-  1. Backing things up -- remedial instructions at end of document
+  1. Restoring from backup
-  2. Fully vetted directory and file permissions
+  2. Working SSH2 (sftp) instructions -- I've included non-working instructions :)
-  3. No instructions for ftp setup yet
+  3. Fully vetted directory and file permissions
   4. Making any necessary SELinux configuration changes

 Assumptions: